evkx/evkx.github.io/content/models/lotus/emeya/Emeya/_index.md

 ---
 title: Lotus Emeya
 linktitle: "Emeya"
 description: "Lotus Emeya is an all-electric luxury sedan with a WLTP range of up to 535 km (333 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true